Learn the basic handling and all important keyboard commands: Download PDF

 The formatting prompt does not appear when auto-formatting () is activated in the toolbar.

-A step is no longer numbered when it has been removed from the story but is still part of a storyline.
+A step or scene is not numbered when it is not part of the story but only part of a storyline.
 This means that steps and scenes only have a number when they are part of the story.

 Creating a step while using the storyline-modus, the step will belong only to this storyline for now, but not yet to the story and is therefore unnumbered.
 You can change this by assigning the step to the story (either via the Overview panel’s context menu or via the main menu’s ‘features’, option ‘storyline-assignment’).